My name is Bill Fullerton, and I am a C5-6 quadriplegic.

 Before my injury, I was a student in business school, working on a marketing degree at the University of Oklahoma.

-The Accident That Changed My Life
+My Spinal Cord Injury Story Begins With an Accident That Changed My Life

 On June 7th, 1988 I started my first day of summer school and had one more semester to go before completing my degree.
 My friend and I had gone to the river to practice on a track that I had made.
 I was practicing for a benefit race for a former professional racer who had broken his neck a few years earlier in a motocross racing accident in Paris, France rendering him a quadriplegic.
 He was somebody that I had always looked up to.